Where Are You Listening?

 If you prefer to use the fully qualified job name, just change the “LIKE” into “=” and you are good to go.

+The Navigator for i is a great tool to enhance your SQL skills on systems with several HTTP servers and Web Services.
 This SQL statement stops you from having to browse the Web Administration for i HTTP server and look for the ports used there.
+In the end I think we all benefit from working more efficiently.